Kido Taylor-Hart

-Kido Taylor-Hart (born 30 September 2002) is a professional footballer who plays as a forward for Derby County on loan from Arsenal.
+Kido Taylor-Hart (born 30 September 2002) is a professional footballer who plays as a forward for Zemplín Michalovce.

 Club career

 Taylor-Hart started his career with Focus Football, while also training at a local project run by Premier League club Arsenal.
 At the age of seven, while playing for Focus Football, he was spotted by Arsenal scout Brian Stapleton, and invited to sign with The Gunners.

 Having developed through the youth ranks at Arsenal, and establishing himself as one of the club's top prospects, Taylor-Hart was invited to train with the first team before he had signed a professional deal.
 He would go on to sign professional terms in August 2021.

 On 31 January 2023, he joined Derby County's under-21 squad on loan until the end of the season.

+On 4 September 2023, Taylor-Hart, along with Arsenal teammate Alex Kirk, joined National League club Bromley on a season-long loan deal.

+Taylor-Hart was released by Arsenal at the end of the 2023–24 season following the expiration of his contract.

+In January 2025, Taylor-Hart joined Super League Greece 2 club PAS Giannina on an eighteen-month contract.
+He was released on a free transfer on 6 February 2025.
+He made 4 appearances for the club.

+On 13 February 2025, Taylor-Hart joined Slovak First Football League side Zemplín Michalovce on a free transfer, signing a two-and-a-half year deal.